mattmakai/djangocon_2012/index.rst

 Tell us how you use Django
 ==========================

 In that vein, branch our Git repo (below) and submit a pull request telling us how you use Django in your product or service.
-The repo includes these slides and will also include rough drafts of the final article that will appear on our site.

 https://github.com/dailydot/djangocon_2012
 ------------------------------------------